 Tanya Levy-Odom served as President of the Hofstra University Alumni Organization from 2012-2014.
 She was the Vice President for Services from 2010 – 2012, and, previously, served as Parliamentarian/Historian.

-Since graduating Hofstra University in 1990, Tanya has been active alumna, returning frequently to campus to share career advice with students and serving as a member and officer of the Black Hispanic Alumni Association.
+Since graduating Hofstra University in 1990, Tanya has been active alumna, returning frequently to campus to share career advice with students and serving as a member and officer of the Black Hispanic Alumni Association (BHAA).
 In addition to serving as a member of Hofstra University's Women in Leadership Initiative, Mrs. Levy-Odom currently serves as an active member and Past President of the East Kings County Alumnae Chapter of Delta Sigma Theta Sorority, Inc., as well as an Associate Jewel Life Member of the Brooklyn Chapter of Jack and Jill of America, Inc. She has been married to Edward Odom for over 25 years; they have two children.

 JACQUELINE O. LICALZI ’85

 Jacqueline LiCalzi is a Managing Director, Global Head of Regulatory Relations, and a member of the Firm's Management Committee.
 She is also the firm's senior point of contact with the Federal Reserve for its supervisory program.
 She is also Chair of Morgan Stanley's Political Action Committee.